- Barley Products

 The blend can be planted in the winter or spring.
 It can be grown continuously as a blend and subjected to natural selection or certain plants can be selected and planted individually as a pure line.
 For more information on how to grow barley on a garden scale, click here.

 If you would like a seed packet of your own, we are able to send out small amounts of seed to interested parties.
+Unfortunately, we cannot send seed internationally at this time.
 Please contact Brigid Meints for more information.

 For further information on the development of the blend and pedigree details, click here.